Slab Leak FAQs

-Common Causes & Signs That You Have A Slab Leak.
+Common Causes & Signs That Can Help You Detect a Slab Leak

 Those who live and work in Orange County know that earthquakes are simply a part of life.
 However, this reality can wreak havoc on the foundation and structural integrity of any home.
 With a large majority of Orange County homes built on a slab of concrete, it is not uncommon for homeowners to run into slab leak problems.
 These slab leaks can strike on hot or cold water lines and can appear on any drain line from any home appliance that uses water.
 It is important for homeowners to know both what causes slab leaks and how to identify one.